If your dog is microchipped you need to read on as the Vets Get Scanning / UK Get Scanning appeal affects you!

 The British Veterinary Association (BVA) has now stated:-

 “We support scanning new patients as best practice”

 This is a huge leap forward and we thank BVA but we now need to make sure your vet is taking this directive on board!

 Stolen and missing dogs may fall through the loop hole of vets not scanning all new patience at registration.
-What this means is that if your dog is stolen and sold on to an unsuspecting new owner when they go to a Vet, the dog will not be scanned because an owner is present and consequently the owner won’t get their dog back home!
+What this means is that if your dog is stolen and sold on to an unsuspecting new owner when they go to a Vet, the dog will not be scanned because an ‘owner’ is present and consequently you won’t get your dog back home!

 The whole microchipping system in place today is a farce and seriously needs over-hauling if not completely updating, that chance is happening now as legislation is now being looked at, prior to the introduction of ‘compulsory microchipping’ on the 6th April’16.

 Equally important in any proposed legislation is that the microchip is proof of ownership and identifies the rightful owner and that the police uphold the law in favour of the rightful owner ensuring that the dog and the owner are reunited without delay.
 This may sound odd but it is!!

 There has recently been a Pet Theft Census published by MoreThan Insurance and states that:-

 Official Police Data shows the equivalent of at least three Cats and Dogs were